msiry/100-days-of-code/log.md

 **Link(s) to work:**

- Link a photo with a dead hyperlink [https://www.freecodecamp.org/challenges/turn-an-image-into-a-link]
+  1. Link a photo with a dead hyperlink https://www.freecodecamp.org/challenges/turn-an-image-into-a-link
+  2. Use spans for inline elements https://www.freecodecamp.org/challenges/use-spans-for-inline-elements